X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Sample definition

-As we discussed in the Introduction, a BCG can be defined as a galaxy which spent a significant part of its life at the center of a large dark matter virialized halo.
+As we discussed in the Introduction, a BCG can be defined as a galaxy that spent a significant part of its life at the center of a large dark matter virialized halo.
 This opens up the possibility that each group or cluster hosts more than one BCG at a given time.
-Or, more likely, that, at any time, it is possible to identify one or more past-BCGs, and at least one current BCG.
-A complete BCG identification strategy based on these premises is beyond our reach with present data, and we are necessarily restricted to those galaxies which are currently experiencing their BCG phase.
-Therefore, we proceed first by identifying the BCG in the optical band among those with redshift (when available) compatible with the cluster redshift, starting our search from the maximum of the cluster X-ray emission.
+Or, more likely, that at any time, it is possible to identify one or more past-BCGs, and at least one current BCG.
+A complete BCG identification strategy based on these premises is beyond our reach with present data, and we are necessarily restricted to those galaxies that are currently experiencing their BCG phase.
+Therefore, we proceed first by identifying the BCG in the optical band among those with a redshift (when available) that is compatible with the cluster redshift, starting our search from the maximum of the cluster X-ray emission.
 In most cases, we rely on previous identification of the BCG published in the literature.
-Then, we search for galaxies which have been identified as secondary BCGs in the literature, if any.
+Then, we search for galaxies that have been identified as secondary BCGs in the literature, if any.
 We do not apply further criteria for the identification of the BCG.
-Therefore, we also need to collect high quality multiwavelength data for the same fields selected in the X-ray band.
-We will make use of HST images or other lower quality optical data whenever available.
+Therefore, we also need to collect high-quality multiwavelength data for the same fields selected in the X-ray band.
+We make use of {\sl Hubble Space Telescope (HST)} images or other lower quality optical data whenever available.
 In the worst cases, when there are no records in the literature, or no HST images, we have to rely on the best information we can recover from the NASA Extragalactic Database\footnote{https://ned.ipac.caltech.edu/.}.
 In this case, we avoid searching for a secondary BCG.